GlobalAppInitiative/Education-Resources/docs/design_resources.rst

 -------------------

 - `Designer News`_: Good way to stay involved in the design community and hear about what's happening in the industry.

 - Dribbble_ or Behance_: Designers and creative individuals upload their work.
   Good places for inspiration.

-_ Pttrns_: Amazing source of inspiration that shows UI screenshots from apps in
-          the App Store.
++ Pttrns_: Amazing source of inspiration that shows UI screenshots from apps in the App Store.
 Includes categories based on UI features and functions.

-_ Mobile Patterns: Features screenshots from well designed mobile apps.
++ `Mobile Patterns`_: Features screenshots from well designed mobile apps.

 .. _Designer News: https://news.layervault.com/